Chapter 8 : A Family Reunion

 “The Kite Runner.”

 “Let me guess, Ava’s recommendation?”

 “It’s really a fabulous book, I hope you enjoy it.”
 Charlotte settled on the couch, drawing her legs up underneath her.

 “So you’ve read it?”

-“Yes, and then I passed it onto Ava.
+“Yes, and then I passed it onto Ava, who seems to have passed it onto you.
 Are you liking it so far?”